Weddeth/weddeth.github.io/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Weddeth-blue)](https://linkedin.com/in/weddeth)

 📧 weddethm@gmail.com
-📞 801-688-3140
 🌍 Greater Chicago Area

 ---

 ## About Me 🌟

-Results-driven Global Release Manager with over 15 years of experience in delivering complex tech projects.
-Proven track record in enabling new business models, improving operational efficiency, and driving growth.
-Adept at leading cross-functional teams and leveraging data analytics for informed decision-making.
-Recognized for fostering collaboration and championing Agile methodologies. 🏆 Awarded the President's Award at Discover Financial Services for outstanding contributions and as National Co-Chair of Women’s Impact Network ERG at Siemens.
+An accomplished manager with a track record of pioneering large-scale digital transformations, bringing a wealth of experience in enhancing operational efficiency and implementing strategic initiatives across global teams.
+Impactful expertise in Agile methodologies and release management has consistently yielded transformative impacts, streamlining processes and accelerating delivery lead times.
+Dedicated focus on stakeholder engagement and high emotional intelligence, fostering collaborative environments that exceed performance benchmarks and drive continuous improvement.
+Known for a commitment to diversity and inclusion and a proven ability to navigate complex matrix organizations, recognized for innovation and excellence, and have the skills and certifications necessary to deliver exceptional value and sustainable growth in dynamic, high-stakes environments. 🏆 Awarded the President's Award at Discover Financial Services for outstanding contributions and as National Co-Chair of Women’s Impact Network ERG at Siemens.

 ---